Sociology

 Combined Ph.D.
 Programs

-The Department of Sociology offers, in conjunction with the Department of African American Studies, a combined Ph.D. degree in Sociology and African American Studies.
+The Department of Sociology offers, in conjunction with the Department of Black Studies, a combined Ph.D. degree in sociology and Black studies.

-Students accepted to the combined Ph.D. program must meet all of the requirements of the Ph.D. in Sociology with the exception that, excluding the courses required, a research paper, and a field exam, combined-degree students may substitute African American Studies courses for six of the twelve term courses required to qualify for the Ph.D. in Sociology.
-For further details, see African American Studies.
+Students accepted to the combined Ph.D. program must meet all of the requirements of the Ph.D. in sociology with the exception that, excluding the courses required, a research paper, and a field exam, combined-degree students may substitute Black studies courses for six of the twelve term courses required to qualify for the Ph.D. in sociology.
+For further details, see Black Studies.

 Sociology and Women’s, Gender, and Sexuality Studies